Projection-Based Solver for Viscoelastic Stokes Flow using FFTs: Algorithm Construction

 \section{Algorithm Construction}

-In this section, we will exploit the Fourier-based solving strategy introduced in Section~\ref{sec:approach} to obtain a projection-based algorithm for studying Oldroyd-B flow.
-We will also show how this recovers the limiting cases that we expect from our analysis of incompressible Newtonian Stokes flow.
-We close this section with details on our implementation.
+In this section, we will exploit the Fourier-based solving strategy to obtain a projection-based algorithm for studying viscoelastic flow.
+In dimensionless form, which we will work with throughout, the Oldroyd-B equation system reduces to

+Here, all quantities are appropriately reduced and the explicit spatial dependence is dropped from the derivatives, as is the subscript `ext' from the force $\boldsymbol{f}$.
+In addition, we have introduced the viscosity ratio $\Gamma = \mu_{p}/\mu_{s}$, the scaled elastic stress $\underline{\boldsymbol{s}}$, and the vector Laplacian $\underline{\boldsymbol{\Delta}}$.
+Details of the procedure by which the above equations are obtained, are provided in supplemental Section~S1.

+Conceptually, our lattice-based approach is analogous to one of the ways by which the continuum-space Oseen tensor for a Newtonian fluid is constructed.
+We show this construction in supplemental Section~S2, in order to provide the framework for those unfamiliar with it.
+The main text will reference results obtained therein, in order to demonstrate how our lattice-based approach recovers the limiting behavior.
+Lastly, we will close this section with details on our implementation.